anjanababu2395/Customer-Segmentation-and-Purchase-Trends-in-Bike-Sales---Excel-Power-BI/README.md

-This project focuses on analyzing customer demographics and purchasing behavior to uncover patterns in bike sales.
-The aim is to analyze customers based on age, income, education, and other factors to identify which groups are more likely to purchase a bike.
+Customer Segmentation and Purchase Trends in Bike Sales - This project examines customer demographics and purchasing behavior to identify patterns in bike sales.
+The aim is to analyze customers based on age, income, education, and other factors to determine which groups are more likely to purchase a bike.